 Another short hour's hike will bring us to Tsusiat Falls, one of the many highlights along the trail and an incredible place to set up camp for the evening.
 The base of the falls is an ideal spot to go swimming, and arriving a bit earlier in the afternoon allows us to find great tent spots at this popular campsite.

 Soon after leaving the falls, we arrive at another trail highlight, Hole in the Wall; a wave-worn hole cut into the rock at Tsusiat Point.
 Forest trail leads us to the remnants of the Didadaht Warrior village from the turn of the century where old lodge poles still stand in tribute to the memory of its coastal inhabitants.
 Many hikers feel that the trail from here to Nitinat Narrows presents some of the most dramatic and beautiful scenery along the trail.
 The Narrows must be crossed by boat with the assistance of local natives who will normally have an assortment of beverages for sale.
-Nitinat is also home to some of the tastiest seafood you are likely to find - Our trekkers often rave about the sweet crab, but you can also enjoy BBQ Salmon, Ling Cod, and Halibut.
+Nitinat is also the point where we pick up our mid-hike food drop and have the opportunity to purchase some of the tastiest seafood you are likely to find - sweet crab, BBQ Salmon, Ling Cod, and Halibut.

 The beach from The Cribs to the Carmanah Light Station is one of our favourites.
-After a quick visit to the station, where we may see resident sea lions enjoying the rocks below, we will hike a short distance through forest to Chez Monique's.
-Monique has been a fixture here, with her husband Peter, for many years.
-They will produce a delicious brunch or early lunch for us, offering up great food and equally great conversation.
-This is also where we pick up our food drop and continue with bellies full along some of the nicest beach sections of the entire trail.
+After a quick visit to the station, where we may see resident sea lions enjoying the rocks below, we will hike a short distance through forest to a special spot on the beach which was, until recently, the location of Chez Monique's.
+Sadly both Monique and her husband, Peter, have passed and the legendary food shack has been forced to close.
+Your guide will be happy to recall many tales from past visits with Monique who was well-known for her generous and gregarious nature.
+We continue from here, along some of the nicest beach sections of the entire trail.
 Our destination tonight is Walbran Creek which has another great swimming hole!

 The remaining days represent the most difficult sections of the WCT.
 We have outlined our probable campsites based on a scenario where circumstances (i.e. weather and group ability) warrant a slow pace.
 Regardless of the campsites we select, the overall experience will not be affected.